Try this easy tiramisu recipe without alcohol or eggs. This easy no-bake dessert is so simple to make yet tastes indulgent.

 Heavy Whipping Cream: Whipping heavy cream together with the mascarpone cheese helps to lighten the cheese up.

 Unsweetened Cocoa Powder: Cocoa powder is used to dust the top of the finished tiramisu.
-You can use either regular cocoa powder or Dutch processed cocoa powder.
+You can use either regular cocoa powder or Dutch-processed cocoa powder.

-See the recipe card for quantities.
+See the recipe card for full information on ingredients and quantities.

-Note: If you want to add alcohol to this recipe.
+Tip: If you want to add alcohol to this recipe.
 Mix up two tablespoons of your preferred alcohol into the espresso.

-Note: This tiramisu recipe is lightly sweetened with a strong coffee flavor.
+Tip: This tiramisu recipe is lightly sweetened with a strong coffee flavor.
 If you prefer a sweeter tiramisu I suggest doubling the sugar.

-Switch to the whisk attachment.
+Step 3: Switch to the whisk attachment.
 Add the vanilla extract.
 Turn the mixer on low speed.
 Slowly pour the heavy whipping cream into the cheese mixture.
 As the mixture thickens, gradually increase the speed of the mixer and continue whisking until the cream has been whipped to stiff peaks.

 The mixture will have a glossy sheen.
 Stiff peaks mean when you invert the whisk the cream will form and hold a stiff peak that does not fold over.
+(Photo 3)

-Do not overwhip the cream.
+Tip: Do not overwhip the cream.
 Doing so will cause the cream to split and turn into butter.

 Now that all of the components are ready, it is time to assemble the tiramisu.
+(Photo 4)

-Dip the ladyfingers into the now-cooled espresso for no more than 2 seconds on each side.
+Step 4: Dip the ladyfingers into the now-cooled espresso for no more than 2 seconds on each side.

 Tip: Quickly dip the ladyfingers into the espresso.
 If they soak for too long they will become soggy and no longer hold their shape.

 Use the soaked cookies to line the bottom of the baking dish.
 You may need to break a few of the ladyfingers to fill in any gaps.
+(Photo 5)

-Top with the remaining mascarpone mixture.
+Step 9: Top with the remaining mascarpone mixture.
+(Photo 10)

-For the best results, cover with plastic wrap and refrigerate the tiramisu for at least 4 hours.
+Tip: For the best results, cover with plastic wrap and refrigerate the tiramisu for at least 4 hours.
 Overnight is preferable.

 Serving Suggestions